100 Days to Live

 100 Days to Live is a 2019 American crime thriller film written and directed by Ravin Gandhi.
-Heidi Johanningmeier stars as Dr. Rebecca Church, whose fiancée Gabriel Weeks (Colin Egglesfield) is kidnapped by a serial killer (Gideon Emery).
+Heidi Johanningmeier stars as Dr. Rebecca Church, whose fiancé Gabriel Weeks (Colin Egglesfield) is kidnapped by a serial killer (Gideon Emery).
 It premiered at the 2019 San Diego International Film Festival and was released on digital platforms and DVD on February 2, 2021.
 100 Days to Live was later acquired by Amazon Prime for a May 3, 2021 release.

 Plot

 Dr. Rebecca Church (Heidi Johanningmeier) has devoted her life to suicide prevention after her mother killed herself when Rebecca was nine.
-After Rebecca's new fiancée Gabriel Weeks (Colin Egglesfield) is kidnapped, Rebecca finds a photo album entitled "Gabriel Was Saved."
-The police inform Rebecca that the perpetrator is a serial killer dubbed "The Savior," who stalks and photographs his victims for 100 days before kidnapping and executing them.
+After Rebecca's new fiancé Gabriel Weeks (Colin Egglesfield) is kidnapped, Rebecca finds a photo album entitled "Gabriel Was Saved".
+The police inform Rebecca that the perpetrator is a serial killer dubbed "The Savior", who stalks and photographs his victims for 100 days before kidnapping and executing them.
 Detective Jack Byers (Yancey Arias) informs Rebecca that the Savior is targeting people who have previously attempted suicide.
 Rebecca tells Jack that Gabriel attempted suicide after his wife and daughter died and came into her clinic for help.
 The next day, Gabriel asks Rebecca out, beginning a fast romance and subsequent proposal.

 Rebecca discovers the Savior is a former suicide prevention colleague of hers named Victor Quinn (Gideon Emery) who blames himself for patients who killed themselves despite his efforts.
 Wracked with guilt, Victor shot himself and Rebecca assumed he was dead.
 The police discover that Victor recently applied for jobs as a suicide prevention counselor, proving he is alive.
 Rebecca confirms Gabriel had called a suicide prevention line, confirming how Victor is finding victims.

-In her old files, Rebecca finds Victor’s contact information and calls as he is driving with an unconscious Gabriel.
+In her old files, Rebecca finds Victor's contact information and calls as he is driving with an unconscious Gabriel.
 Victor says he survived the gunshot, but was in a coma for 100 days, tortured by visions of dead patients.
 When Victor awoke, he met a suicidal woman named Barbara Roberts, who became his first victim.
 The police show Rebecca photo albums of Barbara and other victims who all had been stalked for 100 days.
-Victor calls Rebecca back, asking about Gabriel’s personality before killing him.
+Victor calls Rebecca back, asking about Gabriel's personality before killing him.